 Your portfolio has to be short and showcase only your best work.
 A portfolio usually consists of around 20 samples of your best work.
 Alternatively, a demo reel is usually a one or two minute edit of your best material.
 It’s important that your portfolio is easy to find once people land on your website.
 Please do not confuse your portfolio with a list of your projects.
 A portfolio of your projects – meaning a list of your best individual projects – is not an Artist’s portfolio.
 There is nothing wrong with showing all your projects on your website but that is not an Artist’s portfolio.
 Your portfolio has to be one single page, or video, with only selected samples from the different projects that you have worked on.
 This will make it easier for people to review your work.
 You have to remember that employers are usually busy and they don’t have time to navigate through all your projects on your website, so you need to make sure that you present your portfolio in the easiest-most-accessible way possible.

-I do like to showcase a list of my best projects on my website and I decided to create a section clearly labeled Projects for that purpose and a separate section labeled Portfolio for my Artist portfolio.
+In the last years I moved completelly to UI and a video is no longer the best way to present my work.
+Today I like to showcase a selection of my best 20 images on my Portfolio and I have a separate section labeled Projects where I list all the best projects that I have worked on.
 When I send an application for a job I only send the link to my Portfolio page.
 There is no need to send more, if they like the work they will look around.

 This is not a step by step recipe of how to make a portfolio, there are plenty of tutorials for that already.
 With this post I want to offer a broader perspective of what does it mean to build a portfolio and that is why I haven’t focused on one discipline alone.
 I hope you find my ideas helpful and please don’t hesitate to send your thoughts.